Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

 and

 Therefore, the coincidence detection probability of the two emitted electrons in type-I photoemission can be described by

 Now let us study the contributions from type-II photoemission processes.
 There are four different microscopic contributions as schematically shown in Fig. \ref{fig3}.
-For each contribution, it involves two sequential microscopic physical processes: (i) One incident photon emits one photoelectron outside the target matter with one hole left, and (ii) two electrons in the target matter interact with each other by the interaction $V_2$ with one excited to annihilate the left hole and the other scattered outside in the final state.
-It should be noted that the Auger electron emission \citep{HaakAugerPRL1978} can also occur in type-II photoemission if the electrons we considered include the atomic core electrons.
+Each contribution involves two sequential microscopic physical processes: (i) One incident photon is absorbed which emits one photoelectron from the target matter with one hole created, and (ii) two electrons in the target matter interact with each other by the interaction $V_2$ with one excited to annihilate the created hole and the other scattered out in the final state.